Bettehem/ts3-musicbot/README.md

 <h4>Requirements:</h4>
-- Linux based os in a virtual machine or spare computer
+- Linux based os in a virtual machine or spare computer  (MacOS could possibly work too if you install dependencies via homebrew, but I haven't tested it.)